dhruvabhat24/weather-app/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Wheredi you find this bug ?
+Where did you find this bug ?

 Explain about the bug.